asteca/ASteCA/docs/source/index.rst

    This version also removed many of the features that were previously available, to concentrate on the fundamental parameters estimation.
-   Feel free to `contact me`_ if you have questions about using this code in your research, or `open a new issue`_ in the code's repository.
+   Feel free to `contact me`_ if you have questions about using this code in your research, and please `open a new issue`_ in the code's repository if you find something either wrong or missing.

 Install with: